lauraclay/coder-html-css-lessons/Lesson-6/lesson-plan-6.md

 Select students to feedback their reviews to the rest of the class.
 Draw out from these reviews evaluation criteria that students identified as being important, and display them on the board.
 Discuss what makes a good webpage design.

-## Main Development
+## Main development

-1. Ask students to connect their Raspberry Pi equipment together and boot their Google Coder servers, then log in and open their webpages that they have been working on.
+1. Ask students to connect their Raspberry Pi equipment together and boot their Google Coder servers, then log in and open the webpages that they have been working on.

 2. Next ask students to swap seats with a partner.
-Using the critera generated at the start of the lesson, students should review their partner's webpage, giving relevant helpful suggestions for improvement.
+Using the criteria generated at the start of the lesson, students should review their partner's webpage, giving relevant helpful suggestions for improvement.
 Afterwards, students should return to their seats, read the feedback carefully and make one of the suggested improvements to their webpage.
 A note of the improvement could be made on the student's blog or e-portfolio if they have one.

-3. Using the same criteria, students should then self-evaluate their webpage and make any impovements that they see fit.
+3. Using the same criteria, students should then self-evaluate their webpage and make any improvements that they see fit.
 A note of the improvements could be added to a blog or e-portfolio to record the changes.

 ## Plenary

 Select students to explain the journey their website design took during this lesson:

 	- What did the webpage look like at the start of the lesson?
 	- What improvements were suggested by others?
 	- What changed as a result of the feedback?